ProAir HFA (albuterol sulfate) prescription available online

 There is one FDA-approved use for ProAir HFA, but it may also be used off-label to treat other conditions.
 Your online medical professional may prescribe it for any of the following common reasons.
 It’s also possible that your health care provider may prescribe it for other reasons not listed here.
 If you have questions about why a medication is prescribed, ask your online doctor or pharmacist.

-The FDA has approved the usage of ProAir HFA for breathing problems such as asthma or COPD, under the following two conditions:
+The FDA has approved the usage of ProAir HFA for relief of breathing problems from asthma or COPD, under the following two conditions:

 ProAir HFA is available as a quick relief inhaler.
 Another way to use ProAir HFA is with a nebulizer.